KelvinAlberto/KelvinAlberto/README.md

 - 👋 Hi, I’m @KelvinAlberto
-- 👀 I’m interested in ...
+- 👀 I’m interested in software and video game development.
-- 🌱 I’m currently learning ...
+- 🌱 I am currently learning about Object Oriented Programming and Web Page Design.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am looking to collaborate in software development projects.
-- 📫 How to reach me ...
+- 📫 How to reach me: karr2203@gmail.com

 <!---
 KelvinAlberto/KelvinAlberto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.